gilmoreorless/moment-timezone-data-webpack-plugin/README.md

 ### Version support

-This plugin has been tested with and supports webpack v4.
+This plugin has been tested with and officially supports the following dependencies:

+* Node.js 8 or higher
+* webpack 4

 It theoretically supports older versions of webpack (as it uses built-in webpack plugins internally), but this hasn’t been tested.

 ## Examples